Jaguar Land Rover car platforms

 The Jaguar Land Rover car platforms are the major structures, designed by Jaguar Land Rover (JLR), which underpin their Jaguar and Land Rover cars.

 Current platforms

 The following platforms are used by JLR in its current car ranges.

 D7

 The D7 platform was developed as the Premium Lightweight Architecture (PLA) aluminium platform for larger vehicles.
 There are four variants of the D7: the D7a (also known as the iQ[Al]) used by the Jaguar XE (X760), Jaguar XF (X260), Jaguar F-Pace (X761) and Land Rover Range Rover Velar (L560); the D7e for the Jaguar I-Pace, the D7u used by the Land Rover Discovery (L462), Land Rover Range Rover Sport (L494) and Land Rover Range Rover (L405) and the D7x developed for the 2020 Land Rover Defender (L663).

+In September 2026, the Defender Wolf Series II was launched, based on D7x platform, and will compete for the UK Ministry of Defence Light Mobility Vehicle tender.